Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 Duration

-Picky Eating: Often improves with age
+Picky Eating: Often improves with age and repeated low-pressure exposure.

-Eating Disorder: Persists or worsens without treatment
+Eating Disorder: Persists, worsens, or causes impairment without treatment.

 When Picky Eating Becomes a Concern